-Elan Journo, director of policy research at the Ayn Rand Institute, is an expert on American foreign policy, Ayn Rand’s thought, and the intersection of moral ideas and public policy.
+Elan Journo, director and senior fellow at the Ayn Rand Institute, is an expert on American foreign policy, Ayn Rand’s thought, and the intersection of moral ideas and public policy.

 Elan is co-author with Onkar Ghate of Failing to Confront Islamic Totalitarianism: From George W. Bush to Barack Obama and Beyond (2016).
 It was hailed as “heartbreakingly rational, masterfully reasoned, entirely clear, prescient” by Phyllis Chesler; a “moral tour de force” by philosopher Jason Hill; and “a brilliant collection of essays” by historian Efraim Karsh.

 Elan’s first book, Winning the Unwinnable War: America’s Self-Crippled Response to Islamic Totalitarianism (2009), analyzes Bush-era foreign policy.
 The late Fouad Ajami of Johns Hopkins and Daniel Pipes of the Middle East Forum were among the scholars and public intellectuals who praised the book, which is featured in university courses.

 Elan has published in Foreign Policy, Middle East Quarterly, The Journal of International Security Affairs, and the Claremont Review of Books.
-His commentary has appeared in many popular outlets, including The Federalist, Foxnews.com, Chicago Sun-Times, Australia’s Herald Sun, Canada’s Globe and Mail, Times of Israel, Los Angeles Times, and The Hill.
-He is a senior editor of ARI’s digital publication, New Ideal.
+His commentary has appeared in many popular outlets, including The Federalist, Foxnews.com, Chicago Sun-Times, Australia’s Herald Sun, Canada’s Globe and Mail, Times of Israel, Los Angeles Times, Spiked and The Hill.
+He is a senior editor of ARI’s journal, New Ideal.

 Elan has appeared on countless radio programs (NPR, syndicated talk radio) and TV interviews (Fox News, PBS).
 He briefs congressional staff and speaks at universities across North America.